 Dharma Winds Zen Sangha is a community that uses traditional Buddhist robes.
 As a sign of our Chinese heritage, we wear traditional Chinese Buddhist robes, mainly in the earthly colors authorized for lay people in Chinese Buddhism.
 As a sign of our Soto Zen heritage, the main informal robe we wear is the traditional Five Panel Rakusu (Small Kasa)

-Refuge Holders of the community may wear a black Haiqin/Kolomo (long sleeved robe) without Kasa.
+Refuge Holders of the community may wear a black Haiqin/Kolomo (long sleeved robe) with brown Wagesa.

-Precepts Holders of the community may wear a black Haiqin/Kolomo (long sleeved robe) with a black One Panel (Man-Yi) Kasa.
+Precepts Holders of the community may wear a black Haiqin/Kolomo (long sleeved robe) with a black Rakusu.

 Novice Priests (and Assistant Dharma Teachers : ch.
 JiaoYuen/jp.
-Shusso) of the community may wear a black Haiqin/Kolomo (long sleeved robe) with a brown One Panel (Man-Yi) Kasa.
+Shusso) of the community may wear a black Haiqin/Kolomo (long sleeved robe) with a brown big Kasa and/or a blue Rakusu.

-Chan/Zen Transmitted Priests (Sensei) of the community may wear a black or brown Haiqin/Kolomo (long sleeved robe) with a brown Big Kasa.
+Chan/Zen Transmitted Priests (Sensei) of the community may wear a black or brown Haiqin/Kolomo (long sleeved robe) with a brown Big Kasa and/or a brown Rakusu.

-Head Priests (Chan Masters or Roshis) of the community may wear a black or brown Haiqin/Kolomo (long sleeved robe) with a light brown/yellow Big Kasa.
+Head Priests (Chan Masters or Roshis) of the community may wear a black or brown Haiqin/Kolomo (long sleeved robe) with a light brown/yellow Big Kasa and/or a Mokuren(Mustard)/Light Brown Rakusu.

-Following master HsuYun’s example, we insist on always trying to repair all our robes ourselves to the best of our abilities.
+Following Great Master HsuYun and Sawaki Roshi’s example, we insist on always trying to repair all our robes ourselves to the best of our abilities.

 Amituofo!